SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 - Turf and Turf Manager:
 - External Applications and Websites/Forums:
 - Chat and Social hub:
-- Jobs and Favors:
+- Jobs, Hobbies and Favors:
 - Store and Events:
 - Coop and other Player interaction:
-- Map and Zones
+- Map and Zones:
+- Bug Fixes:
+- Triad:
+- Social Interaction and Romances:
+- Missions and Gamemodes: